skupperproject/skupper-console/README.md

 ## Network console V2

-Skupper Console is a web-based graphical user interface (GUI) designed for easy observability and monitoring of your [Skupper](https://github.com/skupperproject/skupper) network resources.
-With Skupper Console, you can visualize your network topology, explore components and endpoints, and monitor traffic patterns to gain valuable insights into the health and performance of your Skupper infrastructure.
-Whether you are a developer or a network operator, Skupper Console makes it easy to stay on top of your Skupper network by providing an intuitive and user-friendly interface.
+The Network Console is a web-based graphical user interface (GUI) designed for easy observability and monitoring of your [Skupper](https://github.com/skupperproject/skupper) network resources.
+With the Network Console, you can visualize your network topology, explore components and endpoints, and monitor traffic patterns to gain valuable insights into the health and performance of your Skupper infrastructure.
+Whether you are a developer or a network operator, Network Console makes it easy to stay on top of your Skupper network by providing an intuitive and user-friendly interface.

 ## Status